harrison-ai/harrison-terraform-module-aws-organization/README.md

 ## About harrison.ai

-This module is maintained by the Data Engineering team at [harrison.ai](https://harrison.ai).
+This module is maintained by the Platform team at [harrison.ai](https://harrison.ai).

 At [harrison.ai](https://harrison.ai) our mission is to create AI-as-a-medical-device solutions through ventures and ultimately improve the standard of healthcare for 1 million lives every day.